semgrep/semgrep-docs/docs/release-notes/april-2023.md

         case bar => "bar"
         ```

-    - Semgrep now provides improved parsing functionality for arguments with `using` and splatted arguments.
+    - Semgrep now provides improved parsing functionality for arguments with `using` keyword and splatted arguments.
 With this update, Semgrep can now correctly parse Scala code with constructs such as:

         ```scala
         foo(using bar)